Three pink tennis balls on a blue court

 ITF Rule 27: “Errors shall be corrected as follows. a.
 During a standard game or a tie-break game, if a player serves from the wrong half of the court, this should be corrected as soon as the error is discovered and the server shall serve from the correct half of the court according to the score.
 A fault that was served before the error was discovered shall stand.”

-If I serve a fault and then we realize that my partner was supposed to serve, does my partner start with a first or second serve?
+In tennis, if I serve a fault and then we realize that my partner was supposed to serve, does my partner start with a first or second serve?

 Source: